 According to La.
 Rev. Stat. § 32:295, children from birth to two years old must be in a rear-facing infant seat until they reach the limits of the seat.
 Those from 2 to 4 years old must ride in a child seat that faces forward and features an approved internal harness.
 It is worth noting that you can keep your child rear-facing after their second birthday, as long as the weight and height limits of the car seat allow for it.
 Experts recommend keeping your child rear-facing as long as possible, but Louisiana requires it until their second birthday if their seat permits it.

 Children between 4 and 9 years old can upgrade to a booster seat that is designed to improve belt positioning.
 Kids older than 9, depending on their size, can move to a lap and shoulder seatbelt.
 All children should ride in the backseat until at least age 13, because of the dangers posed by airbags.
 If a child must ride in the front seat, it is important to turn off the airbag in the passenger seat when possible.

 The Louisiana law is also clear that when a child falls into more than one category—such as being four years old but still falling within the weight and height limits of their forward-facing car seat—they should be kept in the most protective seat.
 In this example, they would remain in the car seat with a harness until they exceed the weight or height limit, then move to a booster seat.

 If a driver is convicted of contravening child restraint laws in Louisiana, he or she may face steep fines.
 The exact penalties depend on several circumstances.
 If accompanied by other charges, such as DUI, the offender may face potential jail time.
 Repeat offenses generally involve harsher sentencing.

 Drivers who have a child restraint conviction must also produce an affidavit stating that he or she has purchased an appropriate safety seat.
-This affidavit is available on the Louisiana Highway Safety website.
+This affidavit is available on the Louisiana Highway Safety Commission website.